Great Fergana Canal: History

 For many centuries prior to Soviet control of the region, water in Central Asia belonged to feudal-bey landlords.

-On September 17, 1939, the Pravda Vostoka announced Central Asia's dream of obtaining water as a reality though the construction of the Great Fergana Canal.
+On September 17, 1939, the Pravda Vostoka announced Central Asia's dream of obtaining water as a reality through the construction of the Great Fergana Canal.
 Usman Yusupov, the First Secretary of Central Asian Committee of the Communist Party of Uzbekistan, announced that Soviet villages would no longer have a hauz, where drinking water had worms, but would instead have more efficient drainage canals that would prosper the region.
-The Soviet government along, with the expansion of transportation infrastructure and Uzbek soviet citizens who invested in the region transformed a once dry Russian colony into a lively flowering valley that would also serve as a center for Soviet life.
-The canal symbolized the progress of the union and announced the Soviet Union's future prosperity for the region, it also served as an example of care and guidance from the Stalinist state towards Central Asian citizens into modern age and socialism.
+The Soviet government, along with the expansion of transportation infrastructure and Uzbek soviet citizens who invested in the region,transformed a once dry Russian colony into a lively flowering valley that would also serve as a center for Soviet life.
+The canal symbolized the progress of the union and announced the Soviet Union's future prosperity for the region.It also served as an example of care and guidance from the Stalinist state towards Central Asian citizens into modern age and socialism.